redux-saga/redux-saga/docs/basics/DeclarativeEffects.md

 # Declarative Effects

 In `redux-saga`, Sagas are implemented using Generator functions.
 To express the Saga logic, we yield plain JavaScript Objects from the Generator.
 We call those Objects [*Effects*](https://redux-saga.js.org/docs/api/#effect-creators).
-An Effect is simply an object that contains some information to be interpreted by the middleware.
+An Effect is an object that contains some information to be interpreted by the middleware.
 You can view Effects like instructions to the middleware to perform some operation (e.g., invoke some asynchronous function, dispatch an action to the store, etc.).

 To create Effects, you use the functions provided by the library in the `redux-saga/effects` package.

 In this section and the following, we will introduce some basic Effects.
 And see how the concept allows the Sagas to be easily tested.

 Sagas can yield Effects in multiple forms.
-The simplest way is to yield a Promise.
+The easiest way is to yield a Promise.

 For example suppose we have a Saga that watches a `PRODUCTS_REQUESTED` action.
 On each matching action, it starts a task to fetch a list of products from a server.